AlextheYounga/marketplacer_store/README.md

 # Example Ecommerce Website

-Runs price and coupon calculations and allows anonymous orders
+Runs price and coupon calculations and allows anonymous orders.
+Be aware orders do everything except fully submit.
+All orders are saved as draft orders.

 ### Getting Started